Manhunt underway for 2 escaped Arkansas inmates including man suspected of murder, police say | KRDO

 Bryant is 5’11,” Black and weighs approximately 145 pounds, the release said.
 Roush is 6’2”, White, approximately 180 pounds and has a scar on the right side of his head, it said.

-The sheriff’s office is working with several agencies to track down the inmates, including the Arkansas State Police and state Department of Correction.
+The sheriff’s office is working with several agencies to track down the inmates, including the Arkansas State Police and state Department of Corrections.

 Anyone with information about the men’s whereabouts or or who may have assisted in the escape are encouraged to reach out to the sheriff’s department.